 It is the responsibility of the applicant to ensure that they fulfil the eligibility criteria for this scheme.
-If you are uncertain about your eligibility to this scheme, please contact us at grants@irishcancer.ie in advance of preparing your application.
-It is also the responsibility of the applicant to ensure they meet the minimum PhD entry requirements of the proposed host institution.
+If you are uncertain about your eligibility to this scheme, please contact Dr Niamh McCabe at grants@irishcancer.ie in advance of preparing your application.